 Company formation in Denmark is usually a procedure that is mainly differentiated by the type of company that is established.
 Many foreign investors come to set up a company in Denmark, but their first concern is to choose the type of business that suits his objectives and then register it with the Danish Commerce and Companies Agency.

-At least one founder is required for setting up a public limited company with the condition to provide a minimum share capital of 500,000 DKK.
+At least one founder is required for setting up a public limited company with the condition to provide a minimum share capital of 400,000 DKK.
 Shareholders are not liable for the company’s obligations.
 This type of company also provides shares for its members, but they can be offered to the general public as opposed to the private limited company in Denmark.

 A limited partnership in Denmark has its similarities and its differences with a general partnership.
 At least two partners need to sign an agreement in order to set up a limited partnership and they can be individuals or legal entities.
-The characteristic of this type of business is that at least one partner is general and at least one is limited, with limited liability to the extent of his own contribution.
+The characteristic of this type of business is that at least one partner is a general one and at least one is limited, with limited liability to the extent of his own contribution.
 Registration with the Danish trade register is also compulsory.

 An individual who wants to set up a company in Denmark on his own is called a sole proprietor.
 The single member has full liability on the company’s obligations and has the obligation to register with the tax authorities if the activity performed deals with trading or if the proprietorship has employees.